optout21/nano-work-cache/README.md

 ## Usage by light wallets

+Wallets have two different actions to make:

+1. When the wallet is opened, initiate work precompute, so work is available by the time it is needed.
+2. When user makes a send (or a new block is created for some other reason), request work normally.
+By this time the work should be available from the cache.

+For the precompute, the wallet can do a regular work call, or a simplified special precompute call.
+The options are:

+- Fully transparent work_generate request (with difficulty).
+Wallet has to disregard the result, just fire-and-forget.
+  _Variant:_ without difficulty, difficulty is filled by NanoWorkCache.
+- Special async `work_pregenerate_by_hash` call; only the hash is needed.
+  _Variant:_  work_pregenerate_by_account, when not event the last block hash is needed, only the account.

 ### Fully transparent work_generate request with difficulty

 Clients can do a `work_generate` request, exactly like they would call to a node.